A Laplacian to compute intersection numbers on $\bar{\mathcal{M}}_{g,n}$ and correlation functions in NCQFT: Introduction

 More recent investigations of matrix models led to the discovery of a universal structure called \textit{topological recursion} \cite{Chekhov:2006vd,Eynard:2007kz}.
 Topological recursion was subsequently identified in many different areas of mathematics and theoretical physics \cite{Eynard:2014zxa,Eynard:2016yaa}.
-The Kontsevich model itself satisfies topological recursion, even though it is not a matrix model in the usual sense (but related via Miwa transformation; see e.g.\ \cite{Ambjorn:1992gw}).
+The Kontsevich model is, next to the Hermitian 1-matrix model (to which it is related via Miwa transformation; see e.g.\ \cite{Ambjorn:1992gw}), the most basic example for topological recursion.

 On the other hand, renormalisation of quantum field theories on noncommutative geometries generically leads to matrix models similar to the Kontsevich model.
-The crucial difference is that convergence of all (usually) formal sums is addressed, and achieved by renormalisation \cite{Grosse:2005ig,Grosse:2006qv,Grosse:2006tc}.
+The crucial difference is that convergence of the (usually) formal series in the coupling constant is addressed, and achieved by renormalisation \cite{Grosse:2005ig,Grosse:2006qv,Grosse:2006tc}.
 Renormalisation is sensitive to the dimension encoded in the covariance of the matrix model.
-For historic reasons, namely the perturbative renormalisation \cite{Grosse:2004yu} of the $\Phi^4$-model on Moyal space and its vanishing $\beta$-function \cite{Disertori:2006nq}, also the quartic analogue of the Kontsevich model was intensely studied.
+For historical reasons, namely the perturbative renormalisation \cite{Grosse:2004yu} of the $\Phi^4$-model on Moyal space and its vanishing $\beta$-function \cite{Disertori:2006nq}, also the quartic analogue of the Kontsevich model was intensely studied.
 In \cite{Grosse:2012uv} the simplest topological sector was reduced to a closed equation for the 2-point function.
-This equation was recently solved for the covariance of 2D-Moyal space \cite{Panzer:2018tvy}.
-All correlation functions with simplest topology can be explicitly described \cite{DeJong}.
+This equation was recently solved in \cite{Grosse:2019jnv} after understanding the pattern behind the solution for the 2D-Moyal space \cite{Panzer:2018tvy}.
+On the 4D-Moyal space, the solution for the 2-point function was derived in \cite{Grosse:2019qps}, which has resolved the triviality problem for this specific noncommutative $\Phi^4_4$-model.
+All correlation functions with simplest topology (genus $g=0$ and one boundary) can be explicitly described by a nested Catalan problem \cite{deJong:2019oez}.

 In \cite{Grosse:2016pob,Grosse:2016qmk} these methods developed for the $\Phi^4$-model were reapplied to the cubic (Kontsevich-type) model.
 The new tools, together with the Makeenko-Semenoff solution \cite{Makeenko:1991ec} of a non-linear integral equation, permitted an exact solution of all planar (i.e.\ genus-$0$) renormalised correlation functions in dimension $D\in\{2,4,6\}$.
 In particular, exact (and surprisingly compact) formulae for planar correlation functions with $B\geq 2$ boundary components were obtained.
 The simplicity of the formulae \cite{Grosse:2016pob} for $B\geq 2$ suggests an underlying pattern.
 It is traced back to the universality phenomena captured by topological recursion\footnote{We thank Roland Speicher for the hint that there might be a relation between our work and topological recursion.}.
 We refer to the book \cite{Eynard:2016yaa}.